Canne Jury Member, #MeToo Champion Brie Larson's Johnny Depp Dilemma

-It is Depp’s first leading role in three years, following highly publicised legal battles with his ex-wife Amber Heard.
+It is Depp’s first leading role in three years, following highly publicized legal battles with his ex-wife Amber Heard.

 Larson, who was at the forefront of the #MeToo movement, mostly evaded the question when asked whether she’d attend the world premiere, which she isn’t required to do as a juror since it’s not playing in competition, according to ‘Variety’.